rioastamal/installer-vscode-for-web/README.md

 - [code-server](https://github.com/coder/code-server)
 - [Caddy](https://caddyserver.com/)

-Once the installation is complete you can access your VS Code via an HTTPS URL, e.g: `https://vscode.example.com`.
+Once the installation is complete you can access your VS Code via HTTPS URL, e.g: `https://vscode.example.com`.
 To view the password, you can check `$HOME/.config/code-server/config.yaml`.

 Before running the installation commands make sure to allow inbound connections on port 80 (HTTP) and 443 (HTTPS) via your cloud virtual firewal configuration.